Belluru Cross

 The village has an ancient temple of Adi Madavaraya, (Vishnu).
 Said to be constructed during Saint Ramanujacharya stay in Melkote.

 Location

 Belluru is located between Nagamangala and Adichunchanagiri Hills.

+By road, Bellur village is located 2.5 km north of Bellur Cross, which lies on National Highway 75.
+Bellur Cross lies at the junction where NH-75 meets NH-150A.

+The nearest railway station is in Bala Gangadharanatha Nagara a.k.a.
+B.G Nagar (Station Code: BGNR) Railway station.

 Overbridge

 The Belluru over-bridge separates the Tumkur-Mysore road from the Bangalore-Mangalore road.